D4majaUK/D4majaUK/index.md

 ## Status

-These are the things I am currently working on:
+These are the things I am currently working on or completed [x]:

   - [x] Octopus Deploy - Self-Heal Health Check
   - [x] Octopus Deploy - Azure Tools setting in PoSh